 Ideal for use with small to medium-length screws, the two-stage power control will help prevent you from over-tightening small screws.
 Thanks to this added control and its variable speed trigger, you can use this impact driver on projects that require more precise, intricate work.

 While this compact model makes an excellent choice wherever manoeuvrability is key, with a maximum torque of 105 Nm, it is less suitable for heavy-duty projects.
 Also, remember that this model does not come with a battery or charger but is compatible with the Bosch Professional 12 V system.

-This impact driver is unlikely to be the best choice for each and every scenario, especially for heavy-duty jobs.
-However, if you’re looking for an impact driver where space is tight or you’re frequently working overhead, this highly compact, ultra-lightweight model will not let you down.
+This impact driver is unlikely to be the best choice for every scenario, especially for heavy-duty jobs.
+However, if you’re looking for an impact driver where space is tight, or you’re frequently working overhead, this highly compact, ultra-lightweight model will not let you down.

 |Dewalt DCF887N||High-performance brushless motor|

 Compact and lightweight

 Up to 107Nm torque/3,000 IPM